If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Garages are a lot wider than your car is.

-You might have a 16-foot wide spot for a 5.5-foot wide car at best.
-Surely the average person isn’t that bad at parking, although there are a LOT of home garage parking aids out there.
+At best, you might have a 16-foot wide spot for a 5.5-foot wide car.
+The average person isn’t that bad at parking, although there are a LOT of home garage parking aids out there.

 Cars have gotten larger over the years, and home builders are designing a little extra cushion, so you can get in and out of your vehicle comfortably.

-Don’t forget, your doors have to open, and you need enough space to get out!
+Don’t forget, your car doors have to open, and you need enough space to get out!

 The doors are around 5 or 6 feet long, and the garage needs to be wide enough to swing open your door and get out of your car comfortably.